Heikowi/HWIFileDownload/README.md

 ### Force Quit

 After the app has been killed by the user, downloads do not continue in the background.
 On iOS 7 (and later) resume data is passed back after the app launched again.

-### Refresh

-By pulling down the table view, the content is refreshed.
-All items with incomplete data resume download.

 ### Background